Intern & Apprenticeship Programs

 D. Michael Dobbin Apprenticeship

 Interested in a career in theatre?
 We’ve got the perfect program for you!
-Our D. Michael Dobbin Apprentice Program is designed to give two newly graduated Grade 12 students the most immersive interdisciplinary experience in professional theatre in Calgary.
+Our D. Michael Dobbin Apprentice Program is designed to give a newly graduated Grade 12 student the most immersive interdisciplinary experience in professional theatre in Calgary.
 Apprentices gain knowledge and a network of peers to help take them to the next level in their theatre education.

 Apprentices can expect to work in the following areas: